Hello! It’s konkaz (@konkazuk) here.

-Therefore, for now, let’s stick to this one (which I stated earlier.)
+So, for now, let’s stick to this idea, which I mentioned earlier.

-We use “will” to describe the future event which is decided at the point of speaking and is instantly carried out.
+We use “will” to inform the future action/event which is decided at the point of speaking and is often instantly carried out.

-Now, let’s see how “will” is to be used with “soliloquy in English”.
+Now, read the example sentences aloud, and see how “will” is to be applied.

-For example, you are sitting on the sofa and are feeling like drinking something.
+For example, you are sitting on the sofa and you feel like drinking something.

 “I want something to drink…”

-And after a bit of thinking, you have decided to have tea and at the same time you can say…
+And after a bit of thinking, you have decided to drink a cup of tea and say…

 “Right.
 I’ll have a cup of tea, then.”

-(You are saying it at the same time as the idea comes up!)
+You are saying it almost at the same time as your decision is made!

-By the way, “I’ll” (the shortened version of “I will”) is often used, so let’s use and get used to it…
+By the way, “I’ll” (the shortened version of “I will”) is used very often, therefore, let us adopt this form actively and get used to it.

-OK, we move on to the next example.
+OK, we are moving on to the next example.

 You have left the window open for the purpose of air circulation.

-But the weather has become dismal before you knew it, and the heavy rain has just started pouring down!
+But the weather became dismal before you knew it, and the heavy rain has just started pouring down!

-It will come into the room, so you must take action to prevent the room from getting wet…
+The water will come into the room, so you must make a decision and take action immediately to prevent the room from getting wet…

 “Oh, no!
 I’ll go and shut the window!”

-You have cooked sausage on the pan and have put them on the plate, and now, you are thinking about what you shall eat them with.
+You have just finished cooking sausages with a frying pan and have put them on the plate… and now, you are thinking about what sauce you are going to use for them.

-If you are going for ketchup, then you can say…
+If you are going for using ketchup, then you can say…

 “I’ll eat with ketchup!”

-If you are grabbing mustard, then you can say…
+If you are grabbing the mustard, then you can say…

 “I’ll eat them with mustard!”